amrashraf-web/Project_App/README.md

    - GitHub Key:
      - Go to Manage Jenkins > Credentials > System > Global credentials (unrestricted) > Add credentials.
      - Use Username with password, scope Global.
-     - Provide your GitHub username and token.
+     - Provide your GitHub username in username field and token in password field.
      - ID: github_key

    - AWS Key:
      - Go to Manage Jenkins > Credentials > System > Global credentials (unrestricted) > Add credentials.
      - Use Username with password, scope Global.
-     - Provide your AWS Access Key and Secret Key.
+     - Provide your AWS Access Key in username field and Secret Key in password field.
      - ID: aws_key